QingyangKong/knowledge-dump/Specifications/Git/HowToContribute.md

 ```

 ## How to amend a commit
+When work as a member in a team, it is always important to keep the same commit style and remove duplicate and inappropriate commit to make history concise and readable.
 It is possible that mistype the comment when commit.
 If you want to modify it, use the command below:
 ```
 git commit --amend